end2endzone/end2endzone-hugo/content/blog/2015-01-27-officereadonly-how-to-open-microsoft-office-documents-as-read-only.md

 It's main features are:

-  * Integrates into Windows File Explorer or the with the &quot;Send to&quot; folder.
+  * Integrates into Windows File Explorer or the with the "Send to" folder.
   * Supports Documents, Workbooks, Presentations and Diagrams.
   * Supports both Microsoft Office 2003 (*.doc) and Microsoft Office 2010 file extensions (*.doc, and *.docx).
   * Can be used from the command prompt.